SHAREHOLDER ALERT: Levi & Korsinsky Notifies General Motors Company(GM) Investors Of A Class Action Lawsuit And Upcoming Deadline

-Korsinsky, LLP notifies investors in General Motors Company ("General Motors" or the "Company") (NYSE: GM ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
+01, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in General Motors Company ("General Motors" or the "Company") (NYSE: GM) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of General Motors investors who were adversely affected by alleged securities fraud between February 10, 2021 and October 26, 2023.
 Follow the link below to get more information and be contacted by a member of our team: